INVASION GENOMICS IN R

 Target Audience

-The course is aimed at graduate students, researchers and professionals interested in invasion genomics.
-Participants should have a basic understanding of genetics/genomics and evolutionary biology, as well as familiarity with R. To ensure you can follow the course effectively, we recommend that participants without prior experience in R complete this R tutorial before attending.
+This course is aimed at graduate students, researchers, and professionals interested in an introduction to invasion genomics.
+Participants should have a basic understanding of genetics/genomics and evolutionary biology, as well as familiarity with R.

 BACKGROUND READING